Rework (electronics): Process

 Heating a single SMD with a hot-air gun to melt all solder joints between it and the PCB is usually the first step, followed by removing the SMD while the solder is molten.
 The pad array on the conductor board should then be cleaned of old solder.
 It is quite easy to remove these residues by heating them to melting temperature.
 A soldering iron or hot air gun can be used with desoldering braid.

-The precise placement of the new unit onto the prepared pad array requires skillful use of a highly accurate vision-alignment system with high resolution and magnification.
-The smaller the pitch and size of the components, the more precise working must be.
+The precise placement of the new unit onto the prepared pad array requires vision-alignment systems with high resolution, accuracy and magnification.
+As the size and pitch decrease, the work requires higher precision.

 Finally the newly placed SMD is soldered onto the board.
 Reliable solder joints are facilitated by use of a solder profile which preheats the board, heats all the connections between the unit and the PCB to the melting temperature of the solder used, then properly cools them.

 High quality demands or specific designs of SMDs require the precise application of solder paste before positioning and soldering the unit.
 The surface tension of the molten solder, which is on the board's solder pads, tends to pull the device into precise alignment with the pads if not initially positioned totally correctly.